 MCL: Maximum Contaminant Level.
-The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible, using the best available technology.
+The highest level of a contaminant that is allowed in drinking water, MCLs are set as close to the MCLGs as feasible, using the best available of a contaminant in drinking technology.

 MRDLG: Maximum Residual Disinfectant Level Goal.
 The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of ppb: Parts per billion.
-Also disinfectants to control microbial contaminants.
+Also disinfectants to control microbial micrograms per liter - or one contaminants.